-Raquel Leviss Responds To James Kennedy Cheating Rumors During ‘Vanderpump Rules’ Reunion, What Does She Say?
+Raquel Leviss Responds To James Kennedy Cheating Rumors During ‘Vanderpump Rules’ Reunion: What Does She Say?

 Sitting here thinking of a good caption or something inspiring to say about this season.
 Honestly, it’s been difficult having little pieces of my life available for anyone to judge or criticize.
 I don’t know why but I’m the type of person that never judges someone else, yet I am my worst critic.
 This guy right here reminds me that none of that really matters.
 “Other people’s opinions of you is none of your damn business.”
 I’ve learned people will always have something to say no matter what decision you make.
 So guess what, go with the thing that makes YOU the happiest.
 And for me, that’s @itsjameskennedy ????

-When Vanderpump Rules Season 7 first began airing last year, Leviss was confronted by a number of her co-stars, including Kennedy’s ex-girlfriend, Kristen Doute, about the DJ allegedly sleeping with a woman named Hope for several years, which he denied.
+When Vanderpump Rules Season 7 first began airing last year, Leviss was confronted by a number of her co-stars — including Kennedy’s ex-girlfriend, Kristen Doute.
+Her co-stars claimed that Kennedy was allegedly sleeping with a woman named Hope for several years, something which Kennedy denied.

-Although Leviss seemed to be suspicious about the way in which Kennedy conducted himself prior to their new living arrangement, she appeared to be convinced that he never cheated just months ago.
+Although Leviss seemed to be suspicious about the way in which Kennedy conducted himself prior to their new living arrangement, she appeared to be convinced that he hadn’t recently cheated on her.

 “I know James hasn’t cheated on me in the way the girls related to Vanderpump Rules claim to say,” Leviss told Hollywood Life earlier this year.

-In the same report, an insider claimed that while Leviss does care about Kennedy and would love for him to be faithful to her, she has no intention of ending her relationship with Kennedy, regardless of what he has or hasn’t done, because she truly loves being on Vanderpump Rules.
+In the same report, an insider claimed that while Leviss does care about Kennedy — and would love for him to be faithful to her — she has no intention of ending her relationship with Kennedy, regardless of what he has or hasn’t done.
+The insider claims that Leviss truly loves being on Vanderpump Rules.

-To see more of Leviss and Kennedy, tune into the Vanderpump Rules Season 7 reunion tonight, May 6 at 9 p.m. on Bravo TV.
+To see more of Leviss and Kennedy, tune into the Vanderpump Rules Season 7 reunion.
+The show airs this evening 6 at 9 p.m. on Bravo TV.